Ponca cfb0fcc680f97b3ab7288990161ce80053655869

 Aggregating small computational objects allows to minimize code duplication, but also to easily combine different techniques.
 For instance, GLSDer can be used independently of the fitting technique, e.g. Ponca::OrientedSphereFit or Ponca::UnorientedSphereFit, as long as the fitted Primitive is an AlgebraicSphere.

-In order to detect if the computational objects are correctly combined, Ponca provides a compile-time equirement/capability system: each computational objects check if the other classes of the CRTP provides the required computations.
+In order to detect if the computational objects are correctly combined, Ponca provides a compile-time requirement/capability system: each computational objects check if the other classes of the CRTP provides the required computations.
 For instance, in the GLSParam class, we define the following enum:

 47 enum